I recently had the honour of meeting Khaled – a Palestinian-Syrian asylum seeker living here in Málaga.

 - Get involved with groups going over to and helping in Calais – or further afield – Google and search via Facebook and Twitter, including the likes of CalAid for example

-- Donate to relevant NGOs working in your area or abroad: in the UK check out Refugee Action, Islamic Relief (UK, USA, Spain, Italy) and many more
+- Donate to relevant NGOs working in your area or abroad: in the UK check out Refugee Action and many other NGOs out there

 - Take part in or start your own food or donation bank/collection including your family, friends and other members of the community to give to Syrian refugees within your own country or abroad (this could include money, clothes, shoes, toiletries, maternity and baby items, children’s toys etc.)

 - Raise awareness: blog, tweet, post, lobby, petition, join or build workshops, conferences etc. – raise your voice

 - Check out groups and pages such as Free Syria Media Hub (caution is advised due to the photography) sign their petition to stop the bombing